 PRM will conduct a formal competitive review of all proposals submitted in response to this funding announcement.
-A review panel of at least three people will evaluate submissions and determine whether and to what extent the applicant's plan for refugee processing meets the RSC objectives outlined in this funding opportunity, the overall refugee processing experience of the proposing organization, and the proposal's cost effectiveness for providing comprehensive service provision to applicants of all groups and in the context of available funding.
+A review panel of at least three people will evaluate submissions based on the above-referenced programmatic criteria and PRM priorities in the context of available funding.
+An example of this scorecard is included in Appendix 4.

-U.S. Department of State review panels may provide conditions and recommendations on applications to enhance the proposed program, which must be addressed by the applicant before further consideration of the award.
+Department of State review panels may provide conditions and recommendations on applications to enhance the proposed program, which must be addressed by the applicant before further consideration of the award.
 To ensure effective use of limited PRM funds, conditions or recommendations may include requests to increase, decrease, clarify, and/or justify costs and program activities.

-7. Federal Award Administration Information
+Federal Award Administration Information

-A. Federal Award Administration.
+- A. Federal Award Administration.
 A successful applicant can expect to receive a separate notice from PRM stating that an application has been selected before PRM actually makes the federal award.
 That notice is not an authorization to begin performance.
 Only the notice of award signed by the Grants Officer is the authorizing document.
-Unsuccessful applicants will be notified following completion of the selection and award process.

-B. Administrative and National Policy Requirements.
-PRM awards are made consistent with the following provisions in the following order of precedence: (a) applicable laws and statutes of the United States, including any specific legislative provisions mandated in the statutory authority for the award; (b) the CFR; (c) U.S. Department of State Standard Terms and Conditions of the award; (d) the award's specific requirements; and (e) other documents and attachments to the award.
+Unsuccessful applicants will be notified following completion of the selection and award process. - B. Administrative and National Policy Requirements.
+PRM awards are made consistent with the following provisions in the following order of precedence: (a) applicable laws and statutes of the United States, including any specific legislative provisions mandated in the statutory authority for the award; (b) Code of Federal Regulations (CFR); (c) Department of State Standard Terms and Conditions of the award; (d) the award's specific requirements; and (e) other documents and attachments to the award. - C. Reporting: Successful applicants will be required to submit: - a.
+Program Reports: PRM requires program reports describing and analyzing the results of activities undertaken during the validity period of the agreement.
+A program report is required within thirty (30) days following the end of each three month period of performance during the validity period of the agreement.